PraveenNellihela/my-test-website/content/pages/info.md

     backgroundSize: full
     text: >
       I was born and raised in Sri Lanka.
-When I’m not coding or tinkering with tech, I like to play games, listen to music and travel around the world.
+When I’m not coding or tinkering with tech, I like to code and tinker with tech.
+Also, I love travelling.
     media:
       type: ImageBlock
       url: /images/IMG_1587.JPEG